Mini Emergency Kits

 Second: Fill the container.

-The ultimate challenge is to fill the container with as many useful items as possible, but without over filling.
-Ideas to add include:
+The ultimate challenge is to fill the container with as many useful items as possible, but in single or small quantities, without over filling.
+Ideas for items to add include:

 - Tweezers to pick out splinters